quicwg/base-drafts/draft-ietf-quic-transport.md

 PADDING with a PATH_CHALLENGE for Path Maximum Transfer Unit (PMTU) discovery (see {{pmtud}}); it can also include a PATH_CHALLENGE with its own PATH_RESPONSE.

-When probing a new path, an endpoint might want to ensure that its peer has an unused connection ID available for responses.
+An endpoint uses a new connection ID for probes sent from a new local address (See {{migration-linkability}}).
+So when probing a new path, an endpoint expecting responses on the new local address needs to ensure that its peer has an unused connection ID.
 The endpoint can send NEW_CONNECTION_ID and PATH_CHALLENGE frames in the same packet.
 This ensures that an unused connection ID will be available to the peer when sending a response.

 An endpoint can choose to simultaneously probe multiple paths.
 The number of simultaneous paths used for probes is limited by the number of extra Connection IDs its peer has previously supplied, since each new local address used for a probe requires a previously unused Connection ID.